 CLIENT: Self

-At the height of popularity for the Marvel movies and television shows, I fondly recalled the superhero trading cards I successfully bugged my parents to buy me in the ’90s.
 Scanning the cards was the easy part of this hobby project.
-To display them on the web, I customized a Tumblr theme, and made sure to include my memories and current-day impressions for each entry.
+To share them on the web, I customized a Tumblr theme, and made sure to include my memories and current-day impressions for each entry.

 Jerrytron